datalab-dev/2023_hanssmann_gs_zotero/README.md

 5. Get URL from Links column
 6. Get tags list from Topics Column
 7. Parse out Full Citation to extract (as available):
     a.
-Date/Year
+Date and Year
-   b.
+    a.
 Journal, volume and issue
     c.
 Series Name
     d.
 Publisher
     e.
 Editor
     f.
 Location/Place
-8. Create a BibLatex entry for each resource using the data you previously extracted
+9. Create a BibLatex entry for each resource using the data you previously extracted
    a.
 Tags should include all of the Resource’s topics as well as “notion”
    b.
 Create a list of resources for each Structural Framework
-9. Write a .bib file for each Structural Framework containing the BibLatex entries for each resource in that framework.
+10. Write a .bib file for each Structural Framework containing the BibLatex entries for each resource in that framework.